 Crispy Soft Shell Crabs served with Chef’s Special Blend of Spices, Palm Sugar, Lemon Grass & Tamarind Sauce. £13.95.
 These were perfectly edible but the little crabs slightly overpowered by the palm sugar.

 Washing them down with Singha (£4 per bottle) just worked!

 The damage: We paid a smidgen over £100 for 2 with service and 5 bottles of Singha.

 The good: Patria Weerapan tells a very charming story, her Crispy Seabass is a winner as is her Papaya Salad and complimentary soup.
 It’s quite astonishing that she does all the cooking herself, respect to you!

-The bad: We waited 20 minutes before our food and drinks order were taken – this requires ironing out as with the muddle up of bookings, I felt sorry for the young mum.
+The bad: We waited 20 minutes before our food and drinks order were taken – this requires ironing out as did the muddle up with bookings, I felt sorry for the young mum.
 I can empathise with our waitress learning ‘on’ the job but at least do some learning before the job.
 Expect some delays for the food as bear in mind it’s only Chef Weerapan cooking.
 It’s a pricey joint for suburbia too and please go easy on the palm sugar, who am to judge though as the flavours are most probably geared towards the western palate!

 196 Kingston Road, Teddington, Middlesex, TW11 9JD.
 0208 943 9747